Jhosua351/Lightweight-Tissue-Tonometer-for-Pitting-Edema/README.md

 - **Mechanical Design**:
   - Refine bellow molds for consistent wall thickness.
   - Use stiffer silicone materials to improve stability under pressure.
   - Cast a bellow that is black or a darker color to reduce light environmental noise in the IR sensor.
-  - Investigate alternative actuator designs (e.g., motor-driven linear actuators).
-  - Consider ergonomics for patient comfort and clinical usability.

 - **Software**:
   - Implement closed-loop feedback control for force and displacement.
   - Add rebound-time measurement to align with full clinical grading standards.
-  - Develop visualization tools for real-time monitoring.

 ---